Circle Theorems: Definition, Types, Questions and Worksheets

 Circle Theorems

-• Circle theorems are a set of rules that help us understand the properties and behaviour of circles.
+• Circle theorems are a set of rules that help us understand the properties and behavior of circles.

 • Circles are an essential part of geometry and mathematics.